candleshine/DumbPin/docs/CODING_STANDARDS.md

-# PinPoint Coding Standards
+# DumbPin Coding Standards

-This document outlines the coding standards and best practices for the PinPoint project.
+This document outlines the coding standards and best practices for the DumbPin project.
 Following these guidelines ensures consistency across the codebase and makes collaboration easier.

 ## General Guidelines